Office of Veterans Affairs

 The following individuals shall be charged a rate of tuition not to exceed the in-state rate for tuition and fees purposes:

-- A Veteran using educational assistance under either chapter 30 (Montgomery G.l.
+- A student using educational assistance under either chapter 30 (Montgomery G.l.
 Bill -Active Duty Program) or chapter 33 (Post-9/11 G.I.
-Bill), of title 38, United States Code, who lives in Alabama while attending a school located in Alabama (regardless of his/her formal State of residence) and enrolls in the school within three years of discharge or release from a period of active duty service of 90 days or more.
+Bill), or chapter 35 (Dependents Educational Assistance), of title 38, United States Code, who lives in Alabama while attending a school located in Alabama (regardless of his/her formal State of residence).

 - Anyone using transferred Post-9/11 GI Bill benefits (38 U.S.C. § 3319) who lives in Alabama while attending a school located in Alabama (regardless of his/her formal State of residence) and enrolls in the school within three years of the transferor's discharge or release from a period of active duty service of 90 days or more.